Rez

 - Escaping —

-\{literal\}excludes braces from resolution (the backslashes are preserved in the output) - Pluggable sources — layer any number of variable/function sources, first match wins
+\{literal\}excludes braces from resolution (the backslashes are preserved in the output) - Pluggable sources — layer any number of variable/function sources; the first non-null result wins

 - Graceful fallback — unresolvable placeholders are left in the output unchanged